brandt/awsresolver/README.md

 2. Run: `sudo awsresolver setup` (installs `/etc/resolver/internal`)
 3. Run: `brew services start awsresolver`

+After doing that, awsresolver will automatically start when you login.

+If you just want to run it temporarily, instead start it with: `awsresolver run`.
+It will stay running in the foreground.

 ### Confirm it's working

 This hooks into macOS's resolver.
 That means things like `ping` and `ssh` will do what you expect, but `dig` will not.